deeprob/ThioesteraseEnzymeSpecificity/Reports/ProgressReport0816.md

 ![testhist](../Images/ModelTestAcc.png "Test Accuracy Histogram")

 # Conclusion
 The model variance is high and the model test accuracy is highly dependent on the training set.
+The model has also failed to successfully learn the Cuphea viscossima class of enzymes due to their high sequence similarity.
+It is important that we add additional features to distinguish between the enzymes of this class.

 # Future Work
 The model variance can be reduced by: